LineDrop/play-scala-web-application/readme.md

 Concise Play Framework/Scala project to demonstrate the fundamentals of building a web application.
 A complete subscriber app, it is designed to be a starting point for your own project by providing essential components of a web application such as database integration, application configuration, logging, email functionality, user management, password hashing, and more.

-Please check out the <a href="https://code.linedrop.io/guides/Ultimate-Guide-to-Building-a-Web-Application-with-Play-and-Scala">Ultimate Guide to Building a Web Application with Play and Scala</a> for step-by-step instructions.

 ## Topic covered
 - Creating a project with SBT and importing it into IDE.
 - Version control integration.